 We will only originate student loans for students who have accepted an offer to study at Birkbeck.
 If you have been made an offer to study (either a conditional offer or an unconditional offer), we will usually wait until you have accepted this before originating any student loans.

 Funds will be transferred directly from the US Treasury to overseas institutions for direct loan (subsidised, unsubsidised and PLUS) payments.

 When is payment issued?

 - Most loans are issued in three instalments, equivalent to one per term.
 Where possible we request these instalments to be at the start of the term.
-When your loan has been originated we will provide with confirmation of the dates we expect each instalment to be available to you.
+When your loan has been originated we will provide you with confirmation of the dates we expect each instalment to be available to you.

 What currency do you need to pay in?

 - The funds will need to be converted to GBP before we are able to accept them.
-Our Fees Office will liaise with a local bank to have funds converted.
+Our Income Office will liaise with a local bank to have funds converted.
 Please note that this process can take around two weeks.

 How will the loan be allocated?

 - Your funds will be used to pay a relevant proportion of your fees first (where three instalments are expected, this would usually be a third of the total tuition fees per instalment).
 Any remaining amount will be refunded to a bank account nominated by you to be used towards living costs.